nikki-experiments/my-react-boilerplate/README.md

   Run: `yarn add react react-dom` or `npm install react react-dom`

 Other packages I use with my projects can be found in my [package.json file](https://github.com/nikki-experiments/my-react-boilerplate/blob/master/package.json).

+## Create Root Project Files

+Create an index.html and make sure it has at least one div with id="app".
+Add script tag with src="js/bundle.js"

+Create an index.js file.
+This will contain your import statements for react and react-dom {render}.

 ## Install Prettier and ESLint